 The Code Name: Foxfire episode guide:

 Title Originally Broadcast 1 Slay It Again, Sam January 27, 1985 Fresh from prison, super-agent Liz Towne assembles a team to track down a stolen nuclear missle.
 2 Tell Me That You Love Me February 6, 1985 3 La Paloma February 15, 1985 The team is assigned to protect a visiting South American president and her daughter.
+[Video removed for space reasons, and because it was in an obsolete codec that probably wouldn't play anyway.]
 4 Robin's Egg Blues February 22, 1985 5 That Old Familiar Face March 1, 1985 6 Send Me No Orchids March 8, 1985 7 Pick A Hero, Any Hero March 15, 1985 8 Goodbye, Mr. Microchips March 22, 1985

 The pilot episode of Code Name: Foxfire is currently available on VHS.